ric9176/CV/README.md

 ## Relevant Experience

+#### blue{shift} - Developer and JavaScript coach (october 2016 to present)

+[blue{shift}](http://blueshiftcoding.com/) is West London’s premier coding school.
+Founded in 2013  with the aim of teaching children aged 5 to 15 a creative approach to coding.
+I currently develop and coach the JavaScript course at Seconday level and collaborate on developing a learning platform.

 #### Rokk3r Labs - Junior Developer (May 2016 to September 2016)

 [Rokk3r Labs](http://www.rokk3rlabs.com/) teams up with aspiring entrepreneurs as a technology focussed business partner, in the process cobuilding incredible companies.